reflectoring/reflectoring.github.io/_posts/2019-07-28-gradle-pollution-free-dependencies.md

 This has a downside, however.
-Years ago, when we downloaded each of the direct and transitive dependencies manually, we could decide for each of those dependencies if we really needed it for our project to run.
-Today, we let Gradle and Maven make this decision ... which may result in too many JAR files included in the final build artifact and some other problems outlined below.
+Years ago, when we downloaded each of the direct and transitive dependencies manually, we could decide for each of those dependencies if we really needed it for our project to compile and run. **Today, we let Gradle or Maven make these decisions, which often results in too many dependencies being available at compile time.**

 ## What's Dependency Pollution?